junegunn/proco/README.md

 and targets to be a concrete building block for multi-threaded programs rather than to be a complete, feature-rich application by itself.

 Therefore, Proco comes with a minimal feature set.
-It may seem limiting, but it's not.
+It may seem limiting at first, but it's not the case, as it leads to more flexibility in the end.
-The following examples will show you how you can implement complex features around Proco.
+The following examples will show you how you can implement more complex features around Proco.

 ### 1. Multi-threaded executor service for arbitrary code blocks